North American blizzard of 1996: New Jersey

-Snow began falling during the predawn hours of the January 7 and became heavy at times during the morning.
+Snow began falling during the predawn hours of January 7 and became heavy at times during the morning.
 Blizzard conditions developed during the afternoon and evening as strong northeast winds developed around the intensifying low pressure.
 During the afternoon hours, precipitation in far southern New Jersey changed to sleet and freezing rain as the low brought in warm air at mid-levels, but remained all snow across the rest of the state.
 During the evening and overnight hours the snow mixed with sleet as far north as central sections of the state as the low center approached the state from the south.
-A lull developed in the precipitation in the pre-dawn hours of January 8 as the low center was just off the New Jersey coast, but wraparound moisture brought another period of snow to the state as the low pulled away during the later morning and early afternoon hours of the January 8.
+A lull developed in the precipitation in the pre-dawn hours of January 8 as the low center was just off the New Jersey coast, but wraparound moisture brought another period of snow to the state as the low pulled away during the later morning and early afternoon hours of January 8.

 Accumulations averaged 24 to 27 in in Sussex County, 20 to 27 in in Warren County, 23 to 28 in in Morris County, generally 20 to 30 in in Bergen, Passaic, Union, Hudson, Essex, Hunterdon, Somerset, Mercer, and Monmouth counties, 19 to 32 in in Middlesex County, 18 to 31 in in Burlington County, 16 to 24 in in Salem, Gloucester, and Camden counties, 24 in inland and 10 to 14 in at the coast in Ocean County, and 10 to 18 in in Cumberland, Atlantic, and Cape May counties.
 In addition to the heavy snow, wind gusts reached hurricane force along the coast during the evening of the 7th, with an 81 mph gust recorded in Ocean Grove.
 While accumulations were lighter along the shore, the strong northeasterly flow produced moderate coastal flooding at the time of high tide on the evening of January 7, with tides 3 to 4 ft above normal.
 The tide reached 7.5 ft above mean low water in Atlantic County and 8.5 ft above mean low water in Cape May County.
 Fortunately, winds switched to the northwest before worse flooding could occur at high tide on the morning of January 8.